ducarme/springable/README.md

 >[!TIP]
 > Many settings can be tuned before running a simulation.
 See paragraph [Configuring simulation settings](#configuring-simulation-settings) for more details.

+## Documentation
+The full documentation is available on our website [https://ducarme.github.io/springable/](https://ducarme.github.io/springable/)

+Herein below, the essentials!

 ### Creating a CSV file describing the spring model